8n8/bigwebthing/README.md

 There will probably also be a scheme where paying users can invite people for a free trial period.

+# Accounting

+The accounts between a user and a server are kept in a blockchain-like structure, where the loser has to sign each transaction.

-Each user keeps their own accounts.
-The server doesn't keep any accounts.
-It just keeps a pair of hashes and a signature for each client, and guarantees that the client is only allowed to change this by uploading a new hash and a signature of the old new hash and the new new one.
+The server maintains the signature of the whole accounts for each client, and will hand out this signature to anyone who asks for it.
+The client can only change this by providing a new hash and a new signature of the new and the old hashes.

+When the server is notified by the payments authority of a payment from or to (a refund) a user, it records the transaction by hashing it onto the top of the existing client signature.
+The client can request that this transaction record be deleted.

 # Embedded programming language (speculative)